rohitrathnam/pi-airmonitor/README.md

 Enable SPI, I2C and UART in raspi-config

 To use with screen, check commented spi config in main.py.
-Also add "dtoverlay=spi1-1cs,cs0_pin=26" to /boot/config.txt to enable SPI1
+Also add "dtoverlay=spi1-1cs,cs0_pin=26" to /boot/config.txt to enable SPI1, connect ADC pins to SPI1 pins of pi

 Bluetooth code won't work with pi 2